ESL Describing Games

 Describe it

 This ESL describing game can be used to help students revise categories of words or vocabulary you have been teaching in class.
 In pairs, Student A sits facing away from the board.
-Write five to ten words on the board that you want the students to practice or... read more
+Write five to ten words on the board that you want the students... read more

 Describing Dodgeball